 Northanger Abbey by Val McDermid

 How about a bit of mystery?
-This is a modern thriller with a twist on Jane Austen’s Northanger Abbey.
-We loved the fun in this book by the best-selling crime writer Val McDermid.
+This is a modern thriller with a twist on Jane’s Northanger Abbey by the best-selling crime writer Val McDermid.
 A young seventeen year old woman called ‘Cat’ leaves her home in rural Dorset to attend the Edinburgh Festival.
 Invited to stay at an ancient crumbling Abbey on the Scottish Borders with a Mr Tinley, her imagination runs riot with ghosts, secret chambers and lots of twists and turns in this great novel.
 We couldn’t put it down!

 The Jane Austen Project by Kathleen flynn

 The Jane Austen Project is a romance novel, set in London in 1815, Rachel and Liam are transported back in time to rural England to rescue an unpublished Jane Austin manuscript and bring it back to their time.
 Posing as a doctor and his sister from the West Indies, the story travels through 250 years.
 Once they infiltrate Jane’s circle of friends and family via Henry, things really start to liven up!

 Jane Austen at Home by Lucy Worsley

 Jane Austen at Home by Lucy Worsley is a comprehensive book about Jane Austen, her life and homes.
 Lucy is a historian who visits Jane’s childhood home, her schools, and the houses of her family on who she relied on for support.
 Each chapter covers detailed aspects of the events in Jane’s life, and you will probably uncover things about Jane that you did not know.
 A solid read.